Back to blog

 Finance or operationsReviews cost per outcome, budget caps, and ROI reporting.

 A good operating model starts with one high-value workflow, a measurable baseline, and a weekly cost-quality review during early rollout.
 Once the workflow stabilizes, move the review cadence to monthly and use alerts for unusual spikes.
+If the agent is part of broader AI workflow automation, keep the agent metrics tied to the underlying business process instead of reporting AI spend in isolation.

 Agentic AI FinOps Implementation Roadmap